josejuansanchez/josejuansanchez.github.io/index.md

 Telephone number: +34 950 214394

 ### Education
-Phd.
+PhD.
 Student in Computer Science at the [University of Almería](http://www.ual.es), Spain.
 M.Sc. in Advanced Computing Techniques at the [University of Almería](http://www.ual.es), Spain.
 B.Sc. in Computer Science at the [University of Almería](http://www.ual.es), Spain.